-A Recovery Services vault is a management entity that stores recovery points created over time and provides an interface to perform backup-related operations.
+A Recovery Services vault is a management entity that stores recovery points that are created over time, and it provides an interface to perform backup-related operations.
 These operations include taking on-demand backups, performing restores, and creating backup policies.

 To create a Recovery Services vault:

-Search for Backup center in the Azure portal, and go to the Backup Center dashboard.
+Search for Backup center, and then go to the Backup center dashboard.

 Select Recovery Services vault > Continue.

-The Recovery Services vault dialog opens.
-Provide the following values:
+On the Recovery Services vault pane, enter the following values:

 Resource group: Use an existing resource group or create a new one.
-To see the list of available resource groups in your subscription, select Use existing, and then select a resource from the dropdown list.
-To create a new resource group, select Create new and enter the name.
+To view a list of available resource groups in your subscription, select Use existing, and then select a resource in the dropdown list.
+To create a new resource group, select Create new, and then enter the name.
 For more information about resource groups, see Azure Resource Manager overview.